vimarsh244/ResorvoirComputing_SOP/README.md

-# Study Oriented Project: Non linear systems in ML & Resorvoir Computing
+# Non linear systems in ML & Resorvoir Computing

-This project, conducted under the guidance of Prof. Gaurav Dar, explores the state-of-the-art in reservoir computing with a special focus on analyzing and reproducing research findings from recent literature.
+This project, explores reservoir computing with a special focus on analyzing and using various non linear systems and hopefully able to create a general resorvoir for various different tasks.

 ## Overview